alozano-77/AWS-SAA-C02-Course/README.md

 DNS resolver - this allows querying of R53 public and internet hosted DNS zones from instances within that VPC.

 ### 1.9.2.
-Private Hosted Zones

-Same as public hosted zones except these are not public.
-They are associated with VPCs and are only accesible within those VPCs via the R53 resolver.

-It's possible to use a technique called Split-view for public and internal use with the same zone name.
-A common architecure is to make the public hosted zone a subset of the private hosted zone containing only those records that are meant to be accessed from the Internet, while inside VPCs associated with the private hosted zone all resource records can be accessed.

-### 1.9.2.
 Route 53 Health Checks

 Route checks will allow for periodic health checks on the servers.